nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 5: `setText` method in `ResultDisplay` receives the `result` as a parameter and display the `result` for the user.

 ![AutocompleteSequenceDiagram](images/AutocompleteSequenceDiagram.png)

-### Better user interface

-We improved the user interface to support exercise by adding `ExerciseListCard` and `ExerciseListPanel` which is similar to `LogListCard` and `LogListPanel` to the

 #### Design consideration: